The Best New Zealand Small Group Tours

 There are many ways to see New Zealand and no matter which way you decide to go, you’re likely to have an incredible time because New Zealand is, for want of a better word... awesome.
 But with your well-deserved vacation time and hard-earned dollars at the forefront of your mind, no doubt you want to be sure you’re doing it all justice by choosing the absolute best way to spend your time in New Zealand.

-Here at New Zealand Trails, we pride ourselves in offering our discerning guests the very finest in small group travel and we humbly challenge any naysayers to prove us wrong!
-If you’re currently umming and ahhing over the best way to see New Zealand, read on for an insight into why a small group tour might be just the thing you’re looking for.
+Here at New Zealand Trails, we pride ourselves in offering our discerning guests the very finest in New Zealand hiking and adventure tours and we humbly challenge any naysayers to prove us wrong!
+If you’re currently umming and ahhing over the best way to see New Zealand, read on for an insight into why small group tours of New Zealand might be just the thing you’re looking for.

-Why do small group tours work so well in New Zealand?
+Why do New Zealand small group tours work so well?

 New Zealand is a country of relatively petite proportions, it’s possible to drive from one end of the country to the other in about 24 hours if you were driving non-stop and didn’t look up from the road the whole time.
 At the other end of the scale, thinking about somewhere like Australia (which is HUGE), it’s much easier to fly from place to place, rather than drive.
 You could drive for days through the desert, without so much as a piece of tumbleweed to keep you company.

 Here in New Zealand though, despite our somewhat diminutive size, we’re spoilt for choice when it comes to our scenery.
-As a nation of road-trippers, we’re used to spending a day or two in the car to get to our favourite holiday spots.
+As a nation of road-trippers, we’re used to hitting the road to get to our favourite holiday spots.
 No matter where you’re headed, the journey is typically all part of the adventure as you travel via golden sand beaches, thick rainforests, alpine passes and glacial lakes.

 Finding a place to stay